 It might seem counterintuitive when you’re in the midst of an argument, but being married actually leads to a hormonal change that affects stress levels.
 One study looked at 500 master’s degree students to learn more about that.

 Researchers asked study participants to play a series of computer games that tested economic behaviors.
 In order to make the games stressful and affect levels of cortisol, a stress hormone, students were told the test was a course requirement that would impact future career placement.
 Each student gave a saliva sample before and after the test to measure cortisol.

 Normally, cortisol levels rise after waking and fall as the day progresses.
-Another study analyzed cortisol levels and slopes in 572 healthy adults that were either currently married or in a marriage-like relationship, never married or previously married.
+Another study analyzed cortisol levels and slopes in 572 healthy adults who were either married or in marriage-like relationships, never married, or previously married.

-3. If you have cancer, you’re likelier to live.
 A bit more grim but equally as important, being married boosted survival rates of cancer patients in one study.
 Published in a peer-reviewed journal, a University of San Diego study pored over the information of almost 800,000 California adults who were diagnosed with invasive cancer between 2000 and 2009, and followed up with them in 2012.
-(5)

 Of course, if you’re not married, you can seek similar benefits by connecting to those in your close network of family and friends.
 Translation: Don’t let a cancer diagnosis isolate you from others.

 Finally, getting wed could mean you’ll live longer.
 One study published in the Annals of Behavioral Medicine found that being married through middle age could be the key to reaching old age.